Documentation · this section

 What we collect

-Nothing.
+For free users: nothing.
 Shelf does not run analytics, telemetry, error reporting, or usage tracking.
 The extension does not send heartbeats, ping a Shelf server on launch, or report which features you use.

 What lives on your device